 In our decades of work as clinical psychologists, we have helped people process and recover from a wide range of traumas.
 No matter what particular trauma you have endured, please know that healing after trauma is possible.
 You are not alone.

 You may have questions or concerns about overcoming PTSD and trauma…

 You can’t erase the memory of what happened, so what’s the point of therapy?

 Although no one can erase the past, you can reduce its influence over you now.
-And, while your memories may feel extremely painful, they don’t have to remain that way.
+Also, while your memories may feel extremely painful, they don’t have to remain that way.
 With help, the memories can become just that—memories of something bad that happened long ago.
 Your past trauma can stop defining your present and future, and you can emerge as a stronger, more resilient you.

 Talking about what happened won’t make it better.

 The bad thing that happened to you will never be good.
-I don’t intend to make you feel like your experience of trauma was positive.
-However, I can help you figure out why this negative experience holds such a strong grip on you and impedes your growth and happiness.
+We don’t intend to make you feel like your experience of trauma was positive.
+However, we can help you figure out why this negative experience holds such a strong grip on you and impedes your growth and happiness.
 As you come to better understand your experience and put it in its rightful context, you can see that it no longer shapes your view of yourself, other people, or the world.
 It is possible to process what happened and put it where it belongs—in the past.